cloud-gov/deploy-postfix/README.md

 ### Architecture
 This pipeline will deploy:
-* Staging
-  * 1 mail relay
 * Production
   * 1 mail relay

 ### Deployment
-The pipeline under `ci/pipeline.yml` deploys to staging, generates a non-redacted diff against production configuration, and will manually allow a production push.
-It will run smoke tests against production every 10 minutes, and send the notifications to Slack.
+Copy the secrets.example.yml file to production-postfix.yml and fill in the values with how you want it configured.
+Then encrypt it and upload it to s3.

+The pipeline under `ci/pipeline.yml` deploys to production.

 To customize this release for a deployment, [BOSH Operations Files](https://bosh.io/docs/cli-ops-files.html) are used to change the YAML to match the deployment.
 These files replace variables given via [Bosh Variables](https://bosh.io/docs/cli-int.html) and `terraform-secrets.sh`.
 To change the example record to the record of your choice: